 Girls Who Invest Partners With Training The Street

-Girls Who Invest, a non-profit organization dedicated to increasing the number of women in portfolio management and executive leadership positions in the asset management industry, and Training The Street (TTS), the leading corporate training provider for Wall Street firms and top business schools, today announced a new partnership.
+Girls Who Invest, a non-profit organization dedicated to increasing the number of women in portfolio management and executive leadership positions in the asset management industry, and Training The Street (TTS), a corporate training provider for Wall Street firms and top business schools, today announced a new partnership.

 Girls Who Invest aims to see 30 percent of the world's investable capital managed by women by 2030.
 In its first two years in operation, Girls Who Invest has empowered 357 young women, sending a total of 90 undergraduates through their flagship 10-week Summer Intensive Program and another 267 through two additional online learning programs which launched last summer.
 Through the program, Girls Who Invest helps promising female college students from diverse backgrounds learn core investment concepts through an intensive educational program, meet industry luminaries, and intern at leading asset management firms.

-TTS provides unparalleled training and practical skills development in accounting, corporate finance, financial modeling\ and valuation topics.
+TTS provides training and practical skills development in accounting, corporate finance, financial modelling and valuation topics.
 Their programs are used by Wall Street investment banks, federal government agencies, law firms, business schools, and top colleges.
-Through its partnership with Girls Who Invest, TTS will run financial modeling training courses during the organization’s summer intensive programs.
+Through its partnership with Girls Who Invest, TTS will run financial modelling training courses during the organization’s summer intensive programs.
 The two-day training will provide the scholars with the practical skills necessary for their upcoming summer internships in the asset management industry.
-The scholars will learn to construct integrated financial models from scratch that support dynamic projections and can be used to thoroughly analyze a company through multiple lenses including operations, investing, financing, and valuation.
+The scholars will learn to construct integrated financial models from scratch that support dynamic projections and can be used to thoroughly analyse a company through multiple lenses including operations, investing, financing, and valuation.

 “Girls Who Invest aims to make meaningful change in the lives of high-potential women by arming them with world-class training,” said Janet Cowell, CEO of Girls Who Invest.
 “We’ve already partnered with some of the best universities and professors in the country.
 With support from TTS, we can bolster the rigorous curriculum our young women are already pursuing and refine their skillsets to align with the qualifications that our partner asset management firms value in recruitment.
 This will only multiply the opportunities available to our students in their future careers.”